 Acupuncture is very effective in treating hormonal imbalances and normalising FSH levels when combined with proper nutrition.
 Auricular acupuncture is the most preferred method of treatment and cures disorders related to the autonomic nervous system.

 6. Maintain a Healthy Weight

 Being overweight, underweight, or obese leads to fertility issues in women and affects FSH levels.
-Focus on moving towards a healthy weight and get proper nutrition for best results.
-You don’t just want to be at the proper weight range according to your height; you also have to make sure you’re getting your nutrients.
+Focus on moving towards a healthy weight and getting proper nutrition for best results.
+You don’t just want to be in the proper weight range according to your height; you also have to make sure you’re getting your nutrients.

 7. Try Relaxation and Stress Reduction

 Yoga, meditation, art, prayer, and other stress-relieving or ‘grounding’ activities are perfect for lowering stress levels, and subsequently, your FSH levels.
 Other stress-reduction therapies you could try are qi gong and tai chi.
 Participate in dance classes, socialise with friends and enjoy an active lifestyle.
 Less stress is a major indicator of a healthy hormonal system and is not only good for your FSH levels, but for your life too.
 Improve your quality of life by making the necessary diet and lifestyle tweaks, and you’ll experience normal FSH levels in no time.

 Optimum blood sugar levels help with estrogen production and the balancing of FSH levels in the body.
 Low blood sugar levels contribute to stronger embryos and proper nourishment of the developing follicles in the ovaries.
 Get your blood sugar levels tested regularly, and consume foods that do not have too much sugar or a high glycemic index (GI).
 Talk to your doctor about what these fruits and veggies are, and incorporate them into your diet.